 Students will be placed on Academic Probation when they fail to earn and maintain a cumulative GPA of 2.0.
-Students placed on Academic Probation must receive their advisor's approval to register for more than 12 credit hours.
 Students are removed from Academic Probation when their cumulative grade point average reaches a minimum of 2.0.
+Student is required to develop and follow an Academic Improvement Plan (AIP).